BluNite/moment_planner/readMe.md

 alternative to time_boxes text displayed with HTML/JS.
 Added a delete button.
 ```

-made with love by bluNite 💙
+made with  💙 by bluNite